 within a few days of this date.
 Sometimes a doe will go through

 'pseudopregnancy'.
-This happens when a young doe is sexually
+This happens when a young doe is sexually stimulated

-nest.
-Following stimulation, the doe releases egg cells, which cause the uterus to
+stimulation, the doe releases egg cells, which cause the uterus to

 swell, which, in turn, activates the mammary glands.
 Ovulation cannot

-take place until seventeen days after the seventeen days are up, put the
+take place until seventeen days after the initial stimulation which

+caused the pseudopregnancy.
+After the seventeen days are up, put the

 doe (if she's to be bred) in with the buck, as this will be the point

 at which her fertility is highest.
-To prevent pseudopregnancy, separate young does that
+To prevent pseudopregnancy, separate

-first litter, she is less likely to undergo another
+has had her first litter, she is less likely to undergo another

 first thing you must do after mating has taken place is to write down

 when the doe was bred and when she is due.
-You can write it down
+You can write it down on a

-record book to keep track of the pedigrees and who's who and what's what.
+keep track of the pedigrees and who's who and what's what.
 Your records

 name or number